Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/readme.md

 **`1) Information gathering`**

 - `ifconfig` to reveal the Kali VM Ip address and the Network range.
-This informs us that the Kali VM IP address is:
+This informs us that the Kali VM IP address is: `192.168.1.90`.
+We also learn about the network ranges as the netmask is 255.255.255.0 which means that only the last 8 bits are variable for the range of IP addresses and using the broadcast (the last IP) of `192.168.1.255` we can deduce the range to be `192.168.1.255/16`

 ![](images/ifconfig.png)

 - `netdiscover -r